Classifying sections of del Pezzo fibrations, I: Examples

 \begin{exam} Let $\mathcal{X}$ be a general hypersurface in $\mathbb{P}^{1} \times \mathbb{P}^{3}$ of degree $(2,3)$.
 The projection $\pi: \mathcal{X} \to \mathbb{P}^{1}$ is a fibration by cubic surfaces.
 We denote the pullbacks of the hyperplane class from the two projections by $H_{1}$ and $H_{2}$ respectively.
 Then $-K_{\mathcal{X}/\mathbb{P}^{1}} = H_{2}-2H_{1}$.

-\textbf{Computation of $\pi$-vertical curves:} As explained in \cite{Beauville86} the monodromy action on the space of all cubic surfaces in $\mathbb{P}^{3}$ is full.
-Since $\mathcal{X}$ is constructed by taking a general conic in this parameter space, by \cite[Corollary 6]{Kol15} the monodromy action for $\mathcal{X}$ is also full.
+\textbf{Computation of $\pi$-vertical curves:} Let $U \subset \mathbb{P}^{19}$ denote the parameter space of smooth cubic hypersurfaces in $\mathbb{P}^{3}$. \cite[Th\'eor\`eme 2]{Beauville86} shows that the action of the fundamental group of $U$ on the N\'eron-Severi space of the hypersurfaces $H$ is the entire Weyl group (denoted in Beauville's notation by $O_{h}(H^{2}(H,\mathbb{Z}))$).
+By \cite[Corollary 6]{Kol15} a general conic curve $T \subset \mathbb{P}^{19}$ will have the property that $\pi_{1}(T \cap U) \to \pi_{1}(U)$ is surjective.
+Since $\mathcal{X}$ is a family of cubic hypersurfaces defined by a general conic we deduce that the monodromy action for $\mathcal{X}$ is the entire Weyl group.
 This implies that the generic fiber does not admit a curve of anticanonical degree $1$ or $2$ that is defined over the ground field.

 \textbf{Computation of the closed set:} The minimal possible height of a section is $-2$, and any rigid section will have this height.
 We will verify below that there is a finite set of sections of height $-2$ and all are rigid.